Writing and Editing Services

 If your short-form work is part of a larger collection or series, we should first discuss whether you want to establish a definitive style you will conform to as you continue writing the series.
 If so, creating a style guide is recommended.
 An additional fee may apply.

-NOTE: if sending me an academic work that includes references, and you wish to have those references checked for accuracy and not just form, an additional fee may apply.
+NOTE: if sending me an academic work that includes references, and you wish to have those references checked for accuracy and not just form, an additional fee will apply.
 Please inquire.

 Copy Edit Level I – long-form fiction and nonfiction (over 4000 words)